About Kira

 Rockwell’s work has been developed with The Kennedy Center, National New Play Network, Great Plains Theatre Commons, Last Frontier Theatre Conference, and Third Culture Theatre in partnership with HBO and Arts for Incarcerated Youth Network, among others.
 Rockwell is currently under commission with Ensemble Studio Theatre, Actor’s Express, and Moonbox Productions.
 She holds a BFA in Theatre Performance and an MFA in Playwriting from Boston University.

-As an educator, Rockwell currently teaches at Georgia State University, Grub Street, and virtually through writing centers across New England.
+As an educator, Rockwell currently teaches at Georgia State University, and virtually through writing centers across New England.
 Previously with Brandeis University, Wheaton College, and as a guest with institutions such as Alliance Theatre and Hyde Square Task Force.

-Before graduate school, Rockwell worked at the intersection of mental health, youth development, and arts education.
+Before graduate school, Rockwell worked at the intersection of mental health, youth advocacy, and arts education.
 Through a trauma informed, healing centered lens, she aims to nurture communal spaces that disrupt passivity and empower agency.
 Feel free to read her full Artist Statement below.

 Artist Statement